Anthrocon/www/content/Registration/registration/index.md

 ### Registration Process for 2026

 To ensure you have a smooth registration experience and secure a badge, please read over our [updated How to Register section](#how-to-register) below these updates.

-### At-the-Door Membership Availability

-On-site purchases will start on Friday of the convention as Thursday will be for pre-registration pickup only.
-Due to the limited supply of benefits, we will NOT be selling upgraded tiers of memberships (Sponsors and above) at the door — only weekend "Attending” level and day passes will be available to purchase while availability lasts.

 ***